quicwg/base-drafts/draft-ietf-quic-transport.md

 - Forbid acknowledgment of packets containing only ACK and PADDING (#291)
 - Require that frames are processed when packets are acknowledged (#381, #341)
 - Removed the STOP_WAITING frame (#66)
-- Don't require retransmission of old timestamps for lost ACK frames (#308)
+- Do not require retransmission of old timestamps for lost ACK frames (#308)
 - Clarified that frames are not retransmitted, but the information in them can be (#157, #298)